NethServer/docs/administrator-manual/en/vpn.rst

 2. Configure the second firewall B by mirroring the configuration from A inside the remote section.

+If an endpoint is behind a NAT, the values for :guilabel:`Local identifier` and :guilabel:`Remote identifier` fields must be set to custom unique names prepended with ``@``.
+Common names are the geographic locations of the servers, such as the state or city name.

 .. note::
    Only the networks behind the firewall can exchange traffic through the IPsec tunnel.
    Firewalls, which are the end point of the tunnel, can not communicate using the encrypted link.